 While much has been written about technological determinism, we think the spatial implications of dubious as well as well-meaning algorithmic practices are worth taking a deeper dive into.
 In the series of articles, we are hoping to scrutinise different manifestations of algorithms in urban space, possibly including machine learning in architecture and urban design, PropTech, algorithmic mobility routing, platform urbanism and ways in which image recognition influences the way spaces are governed, shaped and styled.

-We particularly welcome contributions from womxn, people of colour, people with disabilities and the LGBTQIA+ community.
+We particularly welcome contributions from womxn, people of colour, neurodivergent people and people with disabilities, people from a working-class background, and the LGBTQIA+ community.
 We are also highly interested in how these topics play out in different regions across the world.

 This call for article proposals is a collaboration between Failed Architecture and the design research project Aesthetics of Exclusion and is supported by the Creatives Industries Fund Netherlands.
 We are able to offer a fee of €150 for each published article.